Survey Shows Mandating a Minimum Wage Increase Will Hurt Employees and the Economy

-- Sixty-eight (68) percent of franchise decision makers and 50 percent of non-franchise decision makers will make adverse personnel decisions to adjust to a $9.00 per hour minimum wage.
+- Key findings include: Sixty-eight (68) percent of franchise decision makers and 50 percent of non-franchise decision makers will make adverse personnel decisions to adjust to a $9.00 per hour minimum wage.

 - To adjust to a "living wage" of $15.00 per hour, 86 percent of franchise decision makers and 72 percent of non-franchise decision makers will make adverse personnel decisions.